milliganci/Quasi-Stationary-MedCyclones/README.md

 # QS MediCyclone - Quasi-Stationary Mediterranean Cyclones
 ## Five Metrics to Classify Mediterranean Cyclones Based on Their Stationarity

-QS MediCyclone is a pyton script that allows you to identify the most persistent or stationary cyclone tracks in a dataset.
+QS MediCyclone is a phyton script that allows you to identify the most persistent or stationary cyclone tracks in a dataset.
 Five metrics are presented that are used to define the (quasi-) stationarity of a cyclone.
 Each metric is based on either propagation speed or spatial distance and takes into account either the entire life cycle of a cyclone (FT, full-track stationarity) or only a part of it (AT, along-track stationarity).
 Due to their diversity, the five metrics offer different perspectives from which the (quasi-) stationarity properties of a cyclone can be captured.

 ## The (Quasi-) Stationarity Metrics